Kronecker factorization theorems for the exceptional Malcev algebra: Introduction

-In the case of superalgebras, M. López-Díaz and I. Shestakov $\cite{LDS2, LDS1}$ studied the representations of simple alternative and exceptional Jordan superalgebras in characteristic $3$ and through these representations, they obtained some analogues of the Kronecker Factorization Theorem for these superalgebras.
-Also, the author $\cite{LSS}$ obtained some analogues of the Kronecker Factorization Theorem for central simple alternative superalgebras $M_{(1\mid 1)}(\mbox{F})$, $\mathbb{O}(4|4)$ and $\mathbb{O}[u]$, where in particular the Kronecker Factorization Theorem for $M_{(1\mid 1)}(\mbox{F})$ answers the analogue for superalgebras of the Jacobson's problem $\cite{J1}$, which was recently solved by the author and I. Shestakov $\cite{LSS1}$ in the split case.
-Similarly, C. Martinez and E. Zelmanov $\cite{CE}$ obtained a Kronecker Factorization Theorem for the exceptional ten dimensional Kac superalgebra $K_{10}$.
-Also, Y. Popov $\cite{PY}$ studied the representations of simple finite-dimensional noncommutative Jordan superalgebras and proved some analogues of the Kronecker factorization theorem for such superalgebras.
+In the case of superalgebras, M. López-Díaz and I. Shestakov \cite{LDS2, LDS1} studied the representations of simple alternative and exceptional Jordan superalgebras in characteristic $3$ and through these representations, they obtained some analogues of the Kronecker Factorization Theorem for these superalgebras.
+Also, the author \cite{LSS} obtained some analogues of the Kronecker Factorization Theorem for central simple alternative superalgebras $M_{(1\mid 1)}(F)$, $\mathbb{O}(4|4)$ and $\mathbb{O}[u]$, where in particular the Kronecker Factorization Theorem for $M_{(1\mid 1)}(F)$ answers the analogue for superalgebras of the Jacobson's problem \cite{J1}.
+We state that Jacobson's problem \cite{J1} was recently solved by the author and I. Shestakov \cite{LSS1} in the split case.
+Similarly, C. Martinez and E. Zelmanov \cite{CE} obtained a Kronecker Factorization Theorem for the exceptional ten dimensional Kac superalgebra $K_{10}$.
+Also, A. Pozhidaev and I. Shestakov \cite{PS} studied the representations of simple finite-dimensional noncommutative Jordan superalgebras and proved some analogues of the Kronecker factorization theorem for such superalgebras (see also \cite{PY}).

-In this paper, we prove some analogues of the Kronecker Factorization Theorem for central simple non-Lie Malcev algebra $\mathbb{M}$ of dimension $7$.
+In \cite[(6)]{F2}, Filippov introduced a very interesting identity and considered (see \cite{F4,F,F1,F3}) the subvariety $\mathcal{H}$ of those Malcev algebras satisfying this identity.
+He proved in \cite{F} that, in a sense, the subvariety $\mathcal{H}$ plays the same role as the variety of Lie algebras in the structure theory of Malcev algebras.
+Moreover, the central closures of the prime algebras in $\mathcal{H}$ and the simple algebras in $\mathcal{H}$ are the 3-dimensional simple Lie algebra $\mathfrak{sl}(2,F)$ and the 7-dimensional exceptional Malcev algebra $\mathbb{M}$ (see \cite{ES1}).

+The aim of this paper is to determine the structure of Malcev (super)algebras in $\mathcal{H}$ containing the $7$-dimensional exceptional Malcev algebra $\mathbb{M}$.
+So the paper is organized as follows: In Section 2, we provided definitions about Malcev (super)algebras and their representations.
+Also we describe the special subvariety $\mathcal{H}$ of Malcev (super)algebras and their representations.
+In Section 3, we prove some Kronecker Factorization Theorems for Malcev (super)algebras in $\mathcal{H}$ that contain $\mathbb{M}$.
+In Section 4, we establish certain equivalences of categories.
+Finally, in section $5$, we study (super)algebras and modules with (super)involutions.